 10. What financial resources exist to help afford law school?

 Attending a private law school is a big financial commitment.
 The Law School is committed to helping qualified graduate students obtain the necessary financial aid to complete their legal education.
-For specifics on paying for law school and scholarships, please visit the financial aid area of the site.
+Click for specifics on paying for law school and scholarships.

 11. What if a student wants to continue working during law school?